 Seiko Prospex LX Upcoming Edition

-Seiko’s Prospex LX line represents the pinnacle of Japanese dive watch engineering—and in 2025, the upcoming LX release is gaining serious attention among serious collectors and savvy investors.
-With its premium materials, updated Spring Drive movement, and limited production scope, the LX diver is poised to make waves both under water and in the resale market.
+Seiko’s Prospex LX line sits at the pinnacle of Japanese dive watch engineering, and in 2026 the upcoming LX release is gaining serious attention from collectors and savvy investors.
+With premium materials, an updated Spring Drive movement, and limited production scope, the LX diver looks set to make waves both underwater and in the resale market.

-The Prospex LX collection was launched in 2019 as Seiko’s luxury-tier dive offering, a step above the popular Turtle and Samurai lines.
-“LX” stands for lux (light), reflecting the idea of high-end refinement with tool-watch DNA.
-The line was developed in collaboration with Ken Okuyama, the famed designer behind the Ferrari Enzo, and its design language is distinctly modern, angular, and bold.
+The Prospex LX collection launched in 2019 as Seiko’s luxury-tier dive offering, positioned a clear step above the popular Turtle and Samurai lines.
+LX stands for lux, meaning light, reflecting an ethos of high-end refinement combined with tool-watch DNA.
+The line was developed in collaboration with Ken Okuyama, the designer behind the Ferrari Enzo, and its aesthetic is unmistakably modern, angular, and bold.

-Seiko has strategically used the LX platform to showcase its Spring Drive technology in diving formats—something previously reserved for Grand Seiko.
-As a result, these watches bridge the gap between accessible Seiko diver reliability and haute horlogerie-grade finishing.
+Seiko has strategically used the LX platform to showcase its Spring Drive technology in diving formats, something previously reserved for Grand Seiko.
+The result is a watch that bridges accessible Seiko diver reliability with haute horlogerie finishing.
+If you are thinking seriously about watches as an alternative investment, it is worth comparing this against other asset classes covered in our analysis of the Jaeger-LeCoultre Reverso as an investment.

 - Movement: Spring Drive Caliber 5R66, offering ±1 second per day accuracy.
 Features GMT, power reserve indicator, and glide motion seconds hand.